Lolium rigidum: Damaging effects

 Because L. rigidum has been grown as a forage crop in southern Australia since the nineteenth century and seeds readily, it grows ubiquitously in the region with large, genetically diverse populations.
 Now that arable crops are increasingly been grown, it has become an important weed of these crops.
-The main reason for its success in competing with crops is its ability to produce prolific numbers of seeds per plant – up to 45,000 seed per 1 m2 – and also its ability to compete with crops at a very early stage of their life cycle.
+The main reason for its success in competing with crops is its ability to produce prolific numbers of seeds per plant – up to 45,000 seeds per 1 m2 – and also its ability to compete with crops at a very early stage of their life cycle.

-In addition, it serves as a host for species of the bacteria Clavibacter, which cause annual ryegrass toxicity (ARGT), and can be infected by the poisonous ergot fungus, which causes ergotism in humans and other mammals.
+In addition, it serves as a host for species of the bacteria Rathayibacter toxicus (formerly Clavibacter), which cause annual ryegrass toxicity (ARGT), and can be infected by the poisonous ergot fungus, which causes ergotism in humans and other mammals.

 Attempts to control it with herbicide have met with an unexpectedly high level of herbicide resistance.
 Over 90% of plants in some populations are tolerant to some of the widely used herbicides.
 Instead of wiping out the L. rigidum, the herbicides have resulted in the selection of resistant genotypes.
+Glyphosate resistance was first discovered in populations of rigid ryegrass in Australia in 1996.
+Since then, glyphosate resistance has been detected in additional populations of rigid ryegrass and Italian ryegrass in several other countries.
 Possible bioherbicides are being explored, including Pyrenophora seminiperda, a fungus.

 L. rigidum has become one of the most serious and economically damaging weeds in southern Australia.
 A 2021 study listed annual ryegrass as fourth on the list of invasive species which cost Australian farmers the most over a 60-year period, at over a billion Australian dollars.